creativelayer/coinhero-sdk/README.md

 # @coinhero/sdk

 SDK for building apps that run inside the CoinHero platform.
-Provides a postMessage bridge between embedded apps (iframes) and the CoinHero host, including wallet proxying, authentication, and a wagmi connector.
+Provides a postMessage bridge between embedded apps (iframes) and a CoinHero host, including wallet proxying, authentication, and a wagmi connector.

 ## Architecture